ara-foundation/cascadefund-smartcontracts/README.md

 #### TODO
 // Implement tests
-- Implement tests for category sbom
-- Implement tests for category customer
-- Implement tests for hyperpayment with sbom, business and user categories
+- Implement tests for hyperpayment with sbom, business and user categories.
+If no sbom or environment then, dep is charity-edu.

 // Final
 - Implement upgradeable